7RU7H/Shadow/README.md

 I want this is too be a light-weight and entirely modular and generally a pet project to try different languages and components.
 This will be slow burn for me to keep my head in programming

+#### AB0m1N4Bl3

+As an reason to learn Malware Dev, Analysis and C/C++ I decide to collect code snippet techniques to then patchwork my way to actually understanding the three.
+This is neither good, but will hopeful be educational for me and itch in the back of my mind to remind me to work on this.

 #### omniServer

 Attempt to be a the "best in slot" web server for: